 Kickbacks are illegal, so why is the settlement so low?

 Sun was caught paying kickbacks to SIs.
-If the SIs were known, why wasn’t the SIs brought into the lawsuit and also made to pay fines?
+If the SIs were known, why weren’t the SIs brought into the lawsuit and made to pay fines?
 Taking kickbacks is as illegal as paying kickbacks.

 “The settlement also resolves claims under the FCA that Sun’s 1997 and 1999 GSA Schedule contracts were defectively priced because Sun provided incomplete and inaccurate information to GSA contracting officers during contract negotiations, as well as claims that the incomplete and inaccurate information resulted in defective pricing of Sun’s contract with the U.S. Postal Service and GSA Schedule contracts held by two resellers of Sun products.” – Justice.gov

 This means this settlement was for more than kickbacks paid to SIs.